richarddengli/cartan-quantum-synthesizer/IBM-2023-internship-project/qiskit-cartan/writing_plugins.md

 # How to write and use a Qiskit transpiler plugin
 In this file, we will outline all the steps necessary to write and use a custom Qiskit transpiler plugin.
 This is meant to supplement the existing Qiskit tutorials and documentation.

+# Introduction
+Transpilation is the process of transforming some abstract or high-level quantum circuit into an equivalent or nearly equivalent circuit executable on the desired backend.
+In Qiskit, this overall transformation is composed of individual circuit transformations known as "transpiler passes".
+Often these passes are grouped together into "stages" according to the nature of the transformation they affect.
+A `PassManager` object organizes how its stages (if it has any) and their respective passes are ordered and scheduled.
+For example, the `transpile()` function by default generates a preset staged PassManager.

+While Qiskit offers a variety of built-in passes, the transpilation workflow can be customized freely by the user by writing their own passes (for example, see section "Implementing a BasicMapper Pass" of [this tutorial](https://qiskit.org/documentation/tutorials/circuits_advanced/04_transpiler_passes_and_passmanager.html#Implementing-a-BasicMapper-Pass)).
+Transpiler "plugins" build on top of this, allowing users to interface custom passes directly with `transpile()` and different PassManagers.
+Currently there are two categories of plugins available: (1) [preset passmanager plugins](https://qiskit.org/documentation/apidoc/transpiler_plugins.html) and (2) [synthesis plugins](https://qiskit.org/documentation/apidoc/transpiler_synthesis_plugins.html#module-qiskit.transpiler.passes.synthesis.plugin).
+Plugins function by using the more general functionality of [entry points](https://setuptools.pypa.io/en/latest/userguide/entry_point.html) in the `setuptools` Python library.

 ## Writing a plugin
-Transpilation is the process of transforming some abstract quantum circuit into a realistic circuit executable on the desired backend.
-In Qiskit, this overall transformation is broken down into conceptually clear "stages", which are in turn composed of single circuit transformations known as "transpiler passes".
-In particular, the transpilation workflow can be customized through "plugins", which allow the developer to implement their own transpiler passes beyond those already installed in Qiskit.
-Qiskit plugins leverage the more general functionality of [entry points](https://setuptools.pypa.io/en/latest/userguide/entry_point.html) in the `setuptools` Python library.

 To write a plugin, follow these steps.

 1. Activate a Python virtual environment and install Qiskit.